frazer-lab/rnaseq/README.md

 This is data that you will store online in a repository like Figshare.
-This is likely external data that may disappear over time or is not well-versioned, data that you have to download manually, or data that
+This is likely external data that may disappear over time or is not well-versioned, data that you have to download manually, or data that cannot be easily downloaded from the web.

 #### `external_data`